 There is also the option of our ‘train the trainer’ bolt-on, so you can cascade the training within your organisation under a Trauma Resus licence, with continued support and clinical governance.

+The IEC course is equivalent to PHEM (Pre-Hospital Emergency Medicine) Level D, as defined by the Faculty of Pre-Hospital Care for providers.
 Students also have the option to receive a First Aid at Work certificate, subject to an extra fee.

 The award of the IEC certificate indicates that you have successully completed the course and completed the assessments but does not constitute a licence to practise, without the associated Clinical Governance.